Mixpanel Group Analytics allows behavioral data analysis by selected groups, as opposed to individual users.

 Historically, Mixpanel grouped events by a single identifier called the distinct_id.
 This ultimately grouped events by the individual.
 Mixpanel Group Analytics uses an identifier to group events by something other than the distinct_id.
 This allows you to group events by identifiers such as company ID, account ID, and billing ID.

-Group Analytics is currently in BETA and is subject to change.
-Reach out to your Customer Success Manager to enable Group Analytics in your reports.
+Group Analytics is available as an add-on package to customers on Enterprise plans.
+Reach out to your Customer Success Manager or the Mixpanel Sales Team (via Contact Sales on the pricing page) to enable Group Analytics in your reports.

 Group By a Custom Identifier